List of The Larry Sanders Show characters: Leo

 Leo is Larry's longtime agent, played by John Pleshette (season 2).
-He gets dumped by Larry in the middle of contract re-negotiations as Larry decides to pursue a big-money contract with the help of high-powered Hollywood agent Stevie Grant.
+He is dumped by Larry in the middle of contract re-negotiations as Larry decides to pursue a big-money contract with the help of high-powered Hollywood agent Stevie Grant.

 Leo is introduced as a good-natured, personable individual whom Larry socializes with outside of work.
 The agent always carries around a baggie of nuts that he fidgets with and chews on as a nervous tic of sorts.
-Although generally pleased with Leo's representation, Larry is sensing that, when it comes to the new contract negotiations, his agent might not be up to the task of going after "Letterman money"—something that the late-night host feels he deserves having done the show for six years.
+Although generally pleased with Leo's representation, Larry is sensing that, when it comes to the latest contract negotiations, his agent might not be up to the task of going after "Letterman money"—something that the late-night host feels he deserves having done the show for six years.
 He can hardly hide his disappointment with the latest offer Leo comes back with after lunch with the network's head of business affairs.
 Leo explains that Letterman had to leave a network in order to get the kind of money Larry wants, while Larry insists that "we can do better".
 Asked by Leo how much better, perplexed Larry says "I want you to tell me" before Leo whispers another figure into his ear to which Larry immediately starts shaking his head in disappointment followed by an instruction to Leo to pass on the network's latest official offer.
 As he departs, Leo sheepishly asks him "how much of a fight do you want to put up here", to which already somewhat irritated Larry responds "I don't want a fight, Leo, I want you to fight".
 The next day, Larry goes out to lunch with Stevie Grant and decides to sign with him, thus dumping Leo.

 Leo is predictably devastated when broken the news at Larry's home during a dinner also attended by Artie and Francine, while Larry maintains this is strictly a business decision and doesn't want Leo to take it personally.
-Leo naturally does and their longtime friendship gets ruined.
+Leo naturally does and their longtime friendship ends.

 Leo's other clients aren't particularly effusive about his agent skills either.
 Soon after ending the business association with Leo, Larry bumps into musician Doc Severinsen, also represented by Leo; Doc mentions not being happy with what Leo has done for his career though still staying on due to Leo's willingness to travel with him on the road.